Forrest-1408/My-DevOps-12/devops/hands-on/Jenkins/Session-3b-Deployment/README.md

 ## Part 5 - Automate Existing Maven Project as Pipeline with Jenkins

+-  Go to the `build-web-application`
+   -  Select `Configure`
+   -  Go to the `Post-build Actions` tab
+   -  Remove `Build othe projects` part from `Post-build Actions` section.

 - Go to the Jenkins dashboard and click on `New Item` to create a pipeline.

 - Enter `build-web-application-code-pipeline` then select `Pipeline` and click `OK`.

-- Enter `This code pipeline Job is to package the maven project` in the description field.
+- Enter `This pipeline job packages the java-tomcat-sample-main app and deploys to both staging and production environment` in the description field.

 - At `General Tab`, select `Discard old build`,
   -  select `Strategy` and